aryan2574/PythonProject1_FaceDetection/README.md

 # Python Project - *Face Detection*

-> This is a simple project which detects the face of the person in the picture.
+### This is a simple project which detects the face of the person in the picture.

 ## Screenthots
 ![screenshot1](doc/Screenshot1.png)
+# Elon Musk

 ![screenshot2](doc/Screenshot2.png)
+# Mark zuckerberg

 ![screenshot3](doc/Screenshot3.png)
+# One direction(Music Band)